-- A. The latest published edition of a reference shall be applicable to this Project unless identified by a specific edition date. - B. All reference amendments adopted prior to the effective date of this Contract shall be applicable to this Project. - C. All materials, installation and workmanship shall comply with all applicable requirements and standards. - 1.
-Texas Medical Center Architectural Standards and Texas Medical Center Stormwater Management Design Guidelines are applicable to all Projects located within the Texas Medical Center. - 2.
+- A. The latest published edition of a reference shall be applicable to this Project unless identified by a specific edition date. - B. All reference amendments adopted prior to the effective date of this Contract shall be applicable to this Project. - All materials, installation and workmanship shall comply with all applicable requirements and standards. - 1.
+Not Used - 2.
 Owner's underwriter requirements are applicable to all Projects.